charlottedaumal/microtubule-tracking/README_MiTrack.md

 ## 📖 Description

-This pluggin has been developped to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins in a cell to study microtubule dynamics.
+This plugin has been developed to allow for a fast and efficient way to track fluorescently tagged EB-3 proteins in a cell to study microtubule dynamics.
-In this pluggin was included :
+In this plugin was included :
 - color coding of the trajectories according to the orientation
 - computation of the microtubule speed